KSAH-42/RabbitOM/README.md

 * No external dependencies
 * Easy to used
 * Support Unicast TCP (interleaved mode) / Unicast UDP / Multicast Streaming transports
+* Support RTSP message reordering when multiple requests are sended and responses arrive in a different order
+* Support request / response handshake when receiving video streams on the same tcp channel used for sending requests and receiving responses
 * Support multiple types of authentications: basic and digest ( MD5, SHA1, SHA256, SHA512 )
 * Support auto reconnection in case of network failures
 * Support events Handlers for connection loss, receiving packet, etc...